pratyushpratiksinha/Weather/README.md

    ```

 6. Open a pull request on the main repository and provide a clear description of your changes.

+## Roadmap

+We are continuously working to improve the Weather Project and plan to add the following features in future updates:

+- **Weather Radar:** Real-time weather radar maps.
+- **Notifications:** Weather alerts and notifications.
+- **Weather Widgets:** Widgets for your device's home screen.

+Stay tuned for updates!

 ## License